 Our objective is to help our people find interest and satisfaction in their role, giving them the opportunity develop and progress to the fullest extent of their abilities

 Building a sustainable pipeline of talent and developing the team of the future is important to us and impacts the community around us, so we support apprentices, trainees and graduates through collaboration with educational and third sector organisations.

 We support and encourage all of our team to develop their technical, professional and personal skills through internal and external study, providing our people with the confidence to take responsibility and make decisions that will benefit the company, residents and their colleagues.

 By caring for the communities in which we operate

 Our objective is that all our villages should build relationships with the local community, General Practitioners, community nursing teams, clergy, schools and social groups and with local charities, clubs, societies, voluntary and other local organisations.
 Our villages sponsor community events and raise money for local causes and charities.
 In these and other ways we interact with and contribute directly to the vitality and durability of the local social fabric.

 Our villages are substantial local employers, typically employing between 35-100 staff in a variety of roles at each site.
-Additionally, our villages have a policy of sourcing supplies and services locally where possible, forming strong relationships with local shops and tradespeople.
+Additionally, our villages have a policy of sourcing supplies and services locally where possible, partnering with local business and placing them at the centre of our procurement strategy forming strong relationships with local shops and tradespeople.
 This is especially important in rural communities.
 The extra demand generated by a retirement village can make the difference to the survival of local services ranging from the village shop and post office to community bus services.